danijelmartinek/app-template/README.md

 ### Docker

-Alternatively, you can use [Docker](https://www.docker.com) to spin up this template locally.
-To do so, follow these steps:
+Alternatively, you can use [Docker](https://www.docker.com) to spin up this template locally without installing Node on your host.

-1. Follow [steps 1 and 2 from above](#development), the docker-compose file will automatically use the `.env` file in your project root
+1. Follow [steps 1 and 2 from above](#development); the docker-compose file will automatically use the `.env` file in your project root.
-1. Next run `docker-compose up`
+2. Run `docker-compose up`.
-1. Follow [steps 4 and 5 from above](#development) to login and create your first admin user
+3. Follow [steps 4 and 5 from above](#development) to log in and create your first admin user.

 That's it!
 The Docker instance will help you get up and running quickly while also standardizing the development environment across your teams.
+The SQLite database file will persist between runs in the project directory.

 ## Questions